kvutien/Tutorial-ipfs-dapp/TUTO-3.md

 ```
 And that is all!

 Type `npm start` and see the result in your browser.
+You see the same thing as if you cloned the github https://github.com/kvutien/ipfs-dapp.git, but here you have coded yourself the internals.

 ![Hello World](./screenshot.png)

 ## What have we learned?
 This concludes part 3 of the tutorial.
 1. You have modified the code of the boilerplate.
-2. You have added the code that is specific to IPFS and blockchain access.
+2. You have added the code that is specific to IPFS access and blockchain access.
 3. You have executed it.

-Now, deploy it in production, see [Part 4](./TUTO-4.md).
+Now, let's deploy it in production, see [Part 4](./TUTO-4.md).